giphahne/textgrid-to-csv/README.md

-# Bubble Tracker Data
+# TextGrid

-This simple example app uses Dropbox webhooks to convert/clean data (amb: insert better description here)
+This simple example app uses Dropbox webhooks to convert TextGrid files to CSV

 Read more about webhooks and this example on [the Dropbox developers site](https://www.dropbox.com/developers/webhooks/tutorial).